BEng (Hons) Automotive Engineering (with Foundation Year)

 YEAR 2 (LEVEL 4)

-The vast majority of the key knowledge is reviewed and expanded at this stage.
-All lectures are followed by tutorials and practicals/demonstrations to ensure that you have fully assimilated the information.
+The vast majority of the engineering base knowledge is presented/reviewed and expanded at this stage.
+All lectures are followed by tutorials and practical/demonstrations to ensure that you are fully assimilating the information.

 - Mechanical Science